IanChar/ai3202/Assignment2/README.md

 ```

 ## My heuristic
-I chose my heuristic based of of line of sight of the goal with consideration
+I chose my heuristic in such a way that the heuristic takes obstacles and
-of obstacles.
+diagonals into account.
 I thought this would be a good heuristic because it takes
 advantage of the fact that moving diagonal is cheaper per square moved.
 In addition, my heuristic takes obstacles into account which the Manhattan
 heuristic does not.
 In the end, my heuristic did worse on world one with a